 The deadline for references is the same for the application.
 Students will want to request references early in the process as applications CANNOT be submitted until references have been received by ETCF.

 The Free Application for Federal Student Aid is used by colleges and universities to determine the amount and type of financial aid awarded to students annually.
 Complete the free application at www.fafsa.ed.gov.
-The amount your family is able to pay for school, the Expected Family Contribution or EFC, will be determined and reported to you.
-The EFC amount is required on all East Texas Communities Foundation need-based scholarship applications.
+The amount your family is able to pay for school will be determined and reported to you.
+This amount is required on all East Texas Communities Foundation need-based scholarship applications.
 Helpful resources related to filing the FAFSA can be found at https://studentaid.ed.gov/fafsa and https://www.edvisors.com/fafsa/ and http://www.educationquest.org/ and https://bigfuture.collegeboard.org/.

 Recipients will be notified by mail in April.
 Applicants not awarded a scholarship will be notified by e-mail.